24samj/clientflow-crm-fe-repo/README.md

 ## Key features:

+### • Diverse User Roles:

+Admins (system oversight)
-### • Three user roles: Admins (system oversight), Engineers (manage and resolve tickets and issues), and Customers (raise and manage raised tickets).
+Engineers (manage and resolve tickets and issues) Customers (raise and manage raised tickets).

+### • Secure Access:

-### • Ensures secure access with AuthN and AuthZ.
+Ensures secure access with AuthN and AuthZ.

+### • Data Management and UI:

-### • Backed by MongoDB for the database, with Express handling APIs, and a user-friendly React frontend.
+Backed by MongoDB for the database, with Express handling APIs, and a user-friendly React frontend.

 ## Technologies Used